-- credit worthiness, financial standing and track record of the borrower and other transaction parties; - quality and performance of the underlying real property security; - o macroeconomic and microeconomic market conditions; - o legal due diligence of the transaction structure; - o engagement of property experts on valuation, technical, planning and environmental risks; - o sensitivity analysis on loan performance for a range of adverse events;
+- credit worthiness, financial standing and track record of the borrower and other transaction parties; - quality and performance of the underlying real property security; - · macroeconomic and microeconomic market conditions; - legal due diligence of the transaction structure; - engagement of property experts on valuation, technical, planning and environmental risks; and - sensitivity analysis on loan performance for a range of adverse events.

 Ongoing loan monitoring includes regular inspections of the real property security, conducting borrower meetings, financial accounts, property reporting, covenant compliance and staying abreast of market conditions.
-The Manager's Portfolio Asset Management Committee will undertake a formal review process of each loan at least every eight weeks, determining which loans are performing, subject to heightened monitoring, underperformance, or impairment.
+During the financial year the Manager undertook a formal review process of each loan on a monthly basis, determining which loans are performing, subject to heightened monitoring, underperformance, or impairment.
 The Manager identifies and monitors key risks and may recommend appropriate actions which include re-pricing or restructuring of the loan to manage risk and preserve investor returns.
-In light of the COVID-19 pandemic, the Manager has increased frequency of review of each loan to every four weeks.

 The portfolio construction and investment management processes adopted by the Manager are implemented with the expectation of seeking to reduce the Trust's exposure to both credit and market risks.
-The Manager adheres to the portfolio investment parameters set out in the PDS of the Trust and additional internal guidelines to ensure sufficient diversification of the loan portfolio by borrower / counterparties, loan type, security ranking, loan maturity, loan to value ratio, and property sector and geography of security.
+The Manager adheres to the portfolio investment parameters set out in the Product Disclosure Statement of the Trust and additional internal guidelines to ensure sufficient diversification of the loan portfolio by borrower / counterparties, loan type, security ranking, loan maturity, loan to value ratio, and property sector and geography of security.